intel/rsp-sw-toolkit-im-suite-mqtt-device-service/README.md

 *   :heavy_check_mark: If you installed the DOCKER version of the Intel® RSP Controller Application, go straight to the [Getting the source code](#getting-the-source-code) section.

-*   :warning: If you installed the NATIVE version of the Intel® RSP Controller Application you will need the following prerequisites.
+*   :warning: If you installed the NATIVE version of the Intel® RSP Controller Application you will need the following:

 ##### Curl
 ```bash
 sudo apt -y install curl
 ```